Theme

 GitHub-hosted utility project

-The public reference point is a GitHub repository with setup instructions, platform coverage notes, and project materials from the maintainer.
+Public materials are available through a GitHub repository with setup instructions, platform coverage notes, and project materials from the maintainer.

 Why it matters